HOME

 5. Some healers use the "bating" for therapeutic massage or prescribe it for menstrual irregularities.

-Of the commercially bottled lambanog, the one produced by Mallari Distillery is a good one.
-Although relatively expensive, at P 250-350 for the 375 cc bottle, it's a great try-me size, for giving away, for packing a few in your check-in luggages.
+Of the commercially bottled lambanog, Mallari Distillery markets a good one.
+Although relatively expensive, at P 250-350 for the 375 cc bottle, it's a great try-me size, for giving away, for packing a few in your check-in luggage.

 THE FRUITS, FLAVORS, FRINGE AND THE FLAMBE